Ventura Pier: Ownership and facilities

 The Ventura Pier is owned and operated by the City of Ventura.
 The city acquired the pier in 1993 from the State of California.
 The California Department of Parks and Recreation owned the pier from 1949 to 1993.
 The city had previously owned the pier from 1940 to 1949.
-Prior to 1940, the pier was privately owned.
+Before 1940, the pier was privately owned.

-As of 2018, the pier is open to the public daily from 6:30 a.m. to 10:00 p.m.
 The pier features the following activities: